-Jody completed a Bachelor’s degree in Behavioural Neuroscience in 2006, and a Master of Physical Therapy in 2008 from the University of British Columbia.
-She founded We Play Kids in 2018.
-While living abroad with her young family, she was exposed to community resources she found highly valuable as a parent and a professional.
-Upon her return to British Columbia, she opened We Play Kids with the goal to create an inclusive space for children and families to enjoy, be connected, and be supported through growth and development.
-Jody’s passion as a Physiotherapist is helping children gain physical confidence to maximize participation in their environment and the activities they enjoy.
-She believes that Physiotherapy goals and other developmental support services should be fun, engaging, and integrated into daily life.
+Through personal and professional interest Jody transitioned solely to the area of Pediatrics.
+While living abroad with her family, she was exposed to community resources she found highly valuable as a parent and a professional.
+Upon her return to British Columbia, she founded We Play Kids with the goal to create an inclusive space for children and families to enjoy, be connected, and be supported through growth and development.
+Jody’s passion is helping children gain physical confidence to maximize participation in their environment.
+With a child and family centred approach, Jody believes that Physiotherapy goals and other developmental support services should be fun, engaging, and integrated into daily life.

 Outside of We Play Kids, and Physiotherapy, Jody enjoys an active lifestyle biking, swimming, and beach time with her family.
 This Winter she is excited to introduce skiing to her two young sons.